DORA: Exploring Outlier Representations in Deep Neural Networks: Distance Metrics between Neural Representations

 \end{definition}

-To distinguish between Extreme-Activation distances based on n-AMS and s-AMS, we denote them as EA$_n$ and EA$_s$ distances, respectively.
 Notably, EA$_n$ distance is computed using standardized activations.
 However, due to the data-agnostic nature of the EA$_s$ distance, standardization cannot be performed without accessing the evaluation dataset; hence, we use the raw representation's activations.
 Although this could be considered as a limitation, since the EA$_s$ distance is not shift-invariant, we found in our practical experiments that the angles between synthetic and natural RAVs are typically maintained.